wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 4. Amber Temple
 5. Castle Ravenloft #3
 6. Castle Ravenloft #3 (Four Hours Countdown)

+### Strahd Quotes

+>All that is required to leave this land, is my permission; or, my life.
+The former will never be given, and the latter will never be taken.

+>You are here because I willed it; you exist because I allow it, and you will die because I demand it.

 ### Eberron Connection

 Per existing canon, the mists spread across Cyre on the Day of Mourning, killing or transforming anything caught within them.
 If you follow this path, you could say that those things twisted by the Mourning died in Eberron but lived on in the Demiplane of Dread.